mozilla/gecko-dev/testing/raptor/raptor/perfdocs/metrics.rst

 * The tab is reloaded ``X`` more times (for ``X`` replicates); measurements taken each time

 NOTES:
-- The measurements from the first page-load are not included in overall results metrics b/c of first load noise; however they are listed in the JSON artifacts
+- The measurements from the first page-load are not included in overall results metrics because of first load noise; however they are listed in the JSON artifacts
 - The bytecode cache gets populated on the first test cycle, and subsequent iterations will already have the cache built to reduce noise.

 Cold Pageload